Florence Kate Upton: Golliwogg

 Upton began to sketch out ideas for a children's book, using "penny wooden" dolls as her models.
 However, without a central character on which to hang the tale, progress came to a standstill.
-Her aunt, Kate Hudson, found a blackface minstrel toy in her attic that had belonged to the Upton children, left behind from an earlier visit.
+Her aunt, Kate Hudson, found a blackface minstrel toy in her attic that the Upton children had owned but left behind on an earlier visit.
 This toy, which she named "Golliwogg", provided inspiration, and the first story was completed in 1894.
 After the manuscript was rejected by several publishing houses, John William Allen of Longmans, Green & Co. took it home and read it to his children.
 Their enthusiastic response prompted Allen to advocate for its publication, and Longmans offered Upton a contract.
-The Adventures of Two Dutch Dolls and a "Golliwogg" was published for Christmas 1895.
+The Adventures of Two Dutch Dolls was published for Christmas 1895, with the title updated to The Adventures of Two Dutch Dolls and a "Golliwogg" in the second printing.

 During her stay in London, Upton provided illustrations for The Strand Magazine, The Idler and Punch.
 The American Society in London also commissioned a series of drawings and cartoons to decorate the souvenir programme of their November 1896 Thanksgiving Banquet.
-In 1895 she studied art at Croydon under Walter Wallis.
-She gave him a copy of her book, which was later given to his grandchildren: its present whereabouts are unknown.
+In 1895, she studied art at Croydon under Walter Wallis.
+She gave him a copy of her book, which was later given to his grandchildren; its present whereabouts are unknown.
 After three years of work, she returned to New York to attend the Art Students League, then continued studies in Paris and the Netherlands.
 Returning to London in 1906 to take up permanent residence, she moved to 21 Great College Street in 1910.

+Through the years, Florence and Bertha collaborated on thirteen Golliwogg adventures, with Bertha writing the text and Florence providing the illustrations.
+The complete Golliwogg series comprises the following titles: